Bellinger drives in 3, Cubs get another good start from Wicks in 6-2 win over the Reds

 TRAINER'S ROOM

-Reds: RHP Hunter Greene was placed on the COVID-19 injured list for at least seven days. ...
+Reds: RHP Hunter Greene was placed on the COVID-19 injured list for at least seven days.
+Starting pitcher Ben Lively and reliever Fernando Cruz also were put in the list. ...
 OF Jake Fraley was activated after opting to delay surgery on a broken toe until after the season.
 He pinch-hit in the seventh and grounded out. ...
-Manager David Bell said LHP Nick Lodolo (tibia) will miss the rest of the season but won't require surgery.
+Bell said LHP Nick Lodolo (tibia) will miss the rest of the season but won't require surgery.
 The team had hoped he could return this season. ...
 RHP Justin Dunn will have shoulder surgery.

 CUBS MOVES